If you love hearty bread, Bauernbrot is for you! This German rye bread brings authentic flavor and texture together in one easy to make loaf.

 - Cornmeal (to dust the baking sheet)

 - Mix all starter ingredients in a large bowl.
-Cover the starter with plastic wrap and let it rest on the counter for 24 hours.
+Cover the starter with plastic wrap and let it rest on the counter for 24 hours, until very bubbly.

-- Using a stand mixer fitted with a dough hook, add the dough ingredients to the starter, starting with ½ c all purpose flour.
-Add additional all purpose flour as needed to help the dough come together.
-Knead on the mixer for 4-5 minutes, or turn the dough out onto a lightly floured surface and knead by hand for 10-15 minutes.
+- Using a stand mixer fitted with a dough hook, add all the dough ingredients to the starter, starting with ½ c all purpose flour.
+Add the remaining all purpose flour as needed to help the dough come together.
+Knead on the mixer for 1-2 minutes, until a soft and slightly sticky ball of dough forms.* (Alternately, turn the dough out onto a lightly floured surface and knead by hand for 5-7 minutes.)

 - Shape the kneaded dough into a ball.
-Cover it with a damp tea towel and let it rise in a warm, draft-free place for 2 hours.
+Cover it with a damp tea towel and let it rise in a warm, draft-free place for roughly 2 hours, until puffy and nearly doubled.

-- Close to the end of rising time, preheat your oven to 425F.
+- Near the end of the final rising time, preheat your oven to 425F.

-- Bake the bread at 425F for 40-45 minutes, until the bread sounds hollow when tapped, or a thermometer inserted into the center of the bread registers 180-185F.
+- Bake the bread at 425F for 30-40 minutes, until the bread sounds hollow when tapped or a thermometer inserted into the center of the bread registers 180-185F.

 - Remove the bread from the baking sheet, and let it cool at least 10-15 minutes on a wire rack before cutting and serving.